ImProver: Agent-Based Automated Proof Optimization: Experiments

-When performing our ablation studies, we used a fixed dataset (MIL) and metric (length) and varied the parameters of all the features to find the optimal combination.
-However, as there are over $8640$ possible combinations, it is inefficient to test all combinations at once.
-As such, we evaluate using a factorial testing method.
+When performing our ablation studies, we used a fixed dataset (MIL; see appendix \ref{addnl-data}) and metric (length) and varied the parameters of all the features to find the optimal combination.
+However, as there are over $8640$ possible combinations, rather than test all combinations, we evaluate using a factorial testing method.